 PTSD Statistics and Brain Chemistry

 A major disaster or traumatic event can cause PTSD on a large scale.
-For example, in the aftermath of the September 11 attacks on the World Trade Center, almost 8% of New Yorkers who lived in the general area of disaster were suffering from PTSD.
-The disorder is most likely to develop among people who have the least social support, and who fail to allow themselves to find a new way of eventually understanding what happened to them.
+For example, in the aftermath of the September 11 attacks on the World Trade Center, almost 8% of New Yorkers who lived in the general area of the disaster suffered from PTSD.
+The disorder is most likely to develop among people who have little social support and fail to find a new way of eventually understanding what happened to them.

-A test known as synchronous neural interaction (SNI) can effectively distinguish between the patterns of abnormal brain activity seen in persons with PTSD and the patterns of typical brain activity observed in healthy persons.
+A test known as synchronous neural interaction (SNI) can effectively distinguish between the patterns of abnormal brain activity seen in persons with PTSD and the typical brain activity observed in healthy persons.

-At Refresh Recovery PTSD treatment San Diego we believe that following a traumatic event can be reduced by early mental health and psychological interventions that encourage a sharing of emotional experiences concerning the event as well as optional medication assisted treatment if required.
-We’re here to help and understand how overwhelming it can be as well as trust required to begin stepping towards healing.
+At Refresh Recovery PTSD treatment San Diego we believe that following a traumatic event can be reduced by early mental health and psychological interventions that encourage a sharing of emotional experiences concerning the event and optional medication-assisted treatment if required.
+We’re here to help and unWe’reand how overwhelming it can be as well as the necessary trust to begin stepping towards healing.